-While you’ll find great recipes in the Irish Dishes and Irish Drinks sections, the concept of food in the Irish psyche is much larger than just the traditional recipes we hand down.
+While you’ll find great recipes in both the Irish Dishes and the Irish Drinks sections, the concept of food in the Irish psyche is much larger than just the traditional recipes we hand down.
 These recipes and styles are the artifacts.
 But the cultural background from which they stem is the dusty treasure cave that stores them.
 This is where our Irish Food Traditions section comes in.

 Irish food traditions are especially important because of the deep contrast at their heart.
 The island of Ireland is a truly abundant land that produces a range of foodstuffs, but one that has experienced tragic episodes like the Great Potato Famine, and so has a very particular relationship with food.